“As I look back I realize it was at that moment that a garden became for me the most essential part of a home.” – Ellen Biddle Shipman

 Ellen Biddle Shipman was called the “Dean of American Women Landscape Architects.”
 A superb garden designer, she composed with flowers, foliage and color.
 She also had an unusual knowledge of plants.
 “Working daily in my garden for fifteen years.” she wrote, “taught me to know plants, their habits, and their needs.”

-The opening quotation was Shipman’s response to a garden at Annie Lazarus’ country home, which was designed by the renowned architect Charles Adams Platt.
+The opening quotation was Shipman’s response to a garden at Annie Lazarus’ country home, which was designed by one of the architects in London Charles Adams Platt.
 Platt became her mentor, and the two of them collaborated frequently.
 In Rye, the properties of Ormsby Mitchell, Basil Harris and Thomas L. Perkins were designed by Shipman; the house and property of William Rand was designed by Charles Adams Platt.
 All of these properties still exist.

 Shipman also collaborated with Olmsted Associates, the successor firm to that of Frederick Law Olmsted.
 Olmsted Associates had seven major projects in Rye.
 Its clients were Pliny Fisk, Joseph Walworth, R. M. Smith, Helme Strater, Francis Law, Greenwood Union Cemetery, and Rye Town Park.